-How to Choose a Rib Rack
+Step One: Choose a Rib Rack

-Depending on the breed, the average side of pig has 15 to 16 ribs.
+Depending on the breed, the average side of the pig has 15 to 16 ribs.
 Two or three are usually left on the shoulder after it is separated from the loin.

 However, when you shop for a rib rack it will have a minimum of eight unless some have already been trimmed away.
 Larger racks can include up to 13.

 There is a difference between “spare” and “baby back” ribs.
 Baby Backs come from the upper and lower areas of the spine and rib cage.
 These are a little smaller in size.
 It is important to know Baby Backs have more meat than their spare counterpart.